nikola-j/char-rnn-for-code/README.md

 $ python train.py
 ```

-To use the model use the notebook.
+To use the model use the 'inference.ipynb' notebook.

 The dataset can be downloaded from [here](https://github.com/EdinburghNLP/code-docstring-corpus/blob/master/V2/mono/mono_methods_bodies.gz)